agottlieb/JS-Interactive-Slider/README.md

 first slider- template from w3 schools
 cursor: grabbing
 CSS/filter brightness to make an existing color darker on an event (filter:)
+JS- needed to make linear gradient, use simple math but had to assign a value within a different function in order to multiply like items

 Challenges: